Special educational needs and disability impact survey 2023

 Further work could be carried out to find out why communications were not reaching or being accessed by those that need them.

-EHCP Plan and process
+EHCP process

 When considering those that had some experience of the EHCP process, the responses were largely positive with parents and carers feeling involved in discussions and knowing who to contact and list overall.
 This is a strength and should be built on.